 Can You Get Addicted to Vyvanse?

 Vyvanse is a prescription stimulant, most often used to treat the symptoms of attention deficit hyperactivity disorder (more commonly known as ADHD).
 This specific medication is comparable to other prescription stimulants like Adderall and Ritalin, though it has a reputation for being slightly less habit-forming.
-This does not mean that it is not an addictive substance Vyvanse addiction is extremely common amongst those who take the drug other than as prescribed by a medical professional.
+This does not mean that it is not an addictive substance.
+Vyvanse addiction is extremely common among those who take the drug other than as prescribed by a medical professional.

 What Is Vyvanse and What Does It Do?

 Teens and adults who struggle with ADHD may benefit from Vyvanse.
 Vyvanse is also used as a treatment for binge eating disorders in adults.
 Like other ADHD medications, such as Ritalin, Adderall, and Concerta, Vyvanse is a central nervous system (CNS) stimulant.
 This means it generally speeds up chemical activities in the brain and CNS.
 The result helps improve focus and concentration for people with ADHD.

 Unlike many other CNS stimulants, Vyvanse has been formulated with certain protections that reduce the likelihood of abuse.
 To experience the drug’s therapeutic effects, Vyvanse must be metabolized by the body.
 Certain enzymes in the body’s metabolism must break the drug down into its parts before its effects can be felt.
 Vyvanse also has extended-release properties, so it’s designed to be released slowly, which is another protection that guards against abuse.